duke-git/lancet/docs/strutil.md

 ### <span id="AfterLast">AfterLast</span>
-<p>Creates substring in source string after position when char last appear.</p>
+<p>Returns the substring after the last occurrence of a specified string in the source string.</p>

 <b>Signature:</b>